corentin-regent/portfolio/README.md

 ## Lighthouse audits

-Audits from [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) are run automatically as a part of the Continuous Integration process.
-Here are the results of the latest
+Audits from [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) at every modification of the website.
+Here are the results of the latest execution:
-execution:

 ![Latest Lighthouse report](/docs/lighthouse-report.png)